Chris Paul has perfect shooting night as Suns close out Pelicans - NewsBreak

 Paul made all 14 of his field-goal attempts and all four of his free throws, and Devin Booker returned from a hamstring injury and scored five of his 13 points in the final two minutes.

-Deandre Ayton scored 22 points, Mikal Bridges had 18 and Cameron Johnson added 13 for the top-seeded Suns, who will face the winner of the Dallas-Utah series.
+Deandre Ayton scored 22 points, Mikal Bridges had 18 and Cameron Johnson added 13 for the top-seeded Suns, who will face Dallas in a conference semifinal series.
+The fourth-seeded Mavericks eliminated the Utah Jazz with a 98-96 win in Game 6 at Salt Lake City later Thursday night.

 Paul had two baskets and an assist to help Phoenix take a 99-98 lead midway through the fourth quarter.

-The lead changed hands six more times, the last coming when Brooks’ 3-pointer gave the Suns a 106-104 edge.
+The lead changed hands six more times, the last coming when Bookers’ 3-pointer gave the Suns a 106-104 edge with 1:42 left.

 Bridges followed with a steal and a layup and Paul added two free throws for a 110-104 lead with 1:01 left.

-New Orleans twice got within three points, but Paul made a basket and Booker made two free throws.
+New Orleans twice got within three points, but Paul made a basket and Booker sank two free throws.

 The score was tied at 28 after the first quarter and Ingram scored seven points during an 11-0 run that gave New Orleans its largest lead of the half at 52-40.

-Note: EditorsNote: 2nd update; changes 3rd graf to reflect Dallas as next opponent